Thursday, August 15, 2013

 Coming back to New Ulm, Minnesota.
 The City's Convention and Visitors Bureau manager informed the press that a footprint of Hermann had been located in a basement during cleanup and that it possibly was cast in Germany.
 He had put the 4-foot-long footprint on display on the wall outside his office with a note: Deutsche haben mehr Spass.
 Do Germans have more fun just because we have larger feet?

-Later, New Ulm's tourism chief admitted that he had the mold cast by a local artist, and he added: I felt terrible all along.
+Later, New Ulm's tourism chief admitted that he had the mold cast by a local artist and added, "I felt terrible all along."
 You know, I was an altar boy for six years.
 I feel very un-altarish

 Hermann der Cherusker near Detmold (©Wikipedia)

 The New Ulm "altar boy" quickly recovered: It's been a fun promotion.
-We're expecting significant reactions at the local Octoberfest.
+We're expecting significant reactions at the local Oktoberfest.
 Did he get "his" idea when he had heard about another footprint of Hermann, larger than the one at New Ulm?

 The footprint in Germany was cast in 2009, the Varus Year, commemorating the second millennium of the famous battle.
 It is permanently displayed at Detmold, the city near the Hermann Memorial in the Teutoburg Forest.
 Hermann's statue on top measures nearly 27 meters (88 feet), with his footprint corresponding to 2.1 meters (7 feet).
-Like in New Ulm, the foot was sculptured to attract tourists.
+Like in New Ulm, the foot was sculpted to attract tourists.

 Looking for more and other footprints, I came across carbon or green footprints.
 You can calculate your personal ecological footprint using two programs I found on the Internet:

-The UK program gave the following result: I need 1.71 planets or use a surface of 3.08 ha (7.6 acres) for my resources broken down into food 26%, home 21%, travel 12%, and stuff 41%.
+The UK program gave the following result: I need 1.71 planets or use a surface of 3.08 ha (7.6 acres) for my resources, broken down into food 26%, home 21%, travel 12%, and stuff 41%.
 My carbon footprint is 6.1 tons per annum.

-The German program resulted in 2.43 "earths" or 4.37 ha (10.8 acres) for my personal footprint, with food amounting to 24%, home 33%, travel 13%, and stuff 30%.
-It is only a little comforting that at 5.1 ha (12.6 acres), the average German citizen has a bigger footprint than me.
+The German program resulted in my personal footprint of 2.43 "earths" (4.37 ha, 10.8 acres), with food accounting for 24%, home for 33%, travel for 13%, and stuff for 30%.
+It is only a little comforting that, at 5.1 ha (12.6 acres), the average German citizen has a larger footprint than I do.

 No comments: